Krishankb/Insurance_Premium/README.md

 6. Interact with the web interface to calculate insurance premiums.
 7. View the calculated premium on the result page and other details on the terminal.

+API Endpoints :

+1. `/`: The home endpoint that serves the main page of the premium calculator web application.
+Users can input their age, city tier, sum insured, tenure, and select if they have children.If children checkbox is selected then new input text field is displayed , it takes the number of children as input and based on the number of children a new input text field is displayed for each child age.

+2. `/calculate_premium`: This endpoint handles the calculation of the insurance premium based on the user inputs.
+It collects data such as adult ages, city tier, sum insured, tenure, and optional child ages.
+The premium is calculated using a custom logic and displayed on the result page.

+These endpoints provide the core functionality of the premium calculator web application, allowing users to input their information and receive the calculated premium.

 Screenshot of working Project :